amir734jj/brady-candidate-project/README.md

     node server.js test

 # Known issues:
-bower may need to be install globablly so:
+bower may need to be installed globablly so:

     npm install bower -g